saraGosaye/AbyssiniaResort/README.md

 - Book a hotel room
 - View, update, and cancel bookings
 - Admin panel to manage bookings
-- Session management with Spring Security
-- Exception handling and custom queries

 ## Technologies Used
 - Spring Boot